EnergySystemsModellingLab/muse_teaching_kit/docs/hands_on_02/Hands_On_2.md

 -   Alexander J. M. Kell
 ---

-This hands-on will allow users to define their own service demand for an exogenous sector or by correlation.
+This hands-on will allow users to define their own service demand for an exogenous sector.

 # Learning objectives

 - Define own service demand for an exogenous sector
-- Define own service demand by correlation

 # Adding an exogenous service demand